|Equipment for elections is tested, organized, packed, and |

 to the polls.

 Each year, city officials from across the state serve on the LMC Elections Task Force through LMC to recommend improvements to the system.
-To see our elections policies for 2019, including a proposal to better administer the presidential primary, check out the draft 2019 City Policies document here.
+Learn more about the policy development process here.

 And last but not least, thank you, colleagues across the state, who help make elections happen!